- Condoms protect against HIV, other sexually transmitted infections and pregnancy.

 If you’re having difficulties with condoms, such as breakages, or irritation in the genital area, or perhaps you’re finding it difficult to negotiate using condoms with your partner, you can speak to a trained health adviser in your HIV or sexual health clinic.

 How to use a male condom

 Male condoms come in a range of shapes, sizes, thicknesses, flavours, textures and colours.
-Though the standard size will fit most men, smaller and larger condoms are available.
+They are also known as external condoms.
+Though the standard size will fit most people, smaller and larger condoms are available.
 Use a brand that fits well.
 Some condoms are only designed to enhance sexual pleasure and do not act as an effective, protective barrier.
 Check the information on the package.
 Normal-strength condoms can be safely used for anal sex.

 Condoms come rolled up in a plastic or foil wrapper.
 When opening the wrapper be careful not to tear the condom.

 - Put the condom on once the penis is hard, but before sexual contact begins.
 Unroll the condom all the way down the shaft of the penis.

 - Condoms come with a teat or a plain end.
 In either case, it is important to allow enough room for the semen to be able to fill the end of the condom.
 Make sure there is no air in the condom, by holding the teat or end between your thumb and forefinger as you roll the condom on.
 If you leave air in the end of the condom, it may break when you ejaculate into it.

 - If the penis goes soft, the condom may slip.
 This is the biggest single cause of condom failure.
 Holding the base of the condom will help it stay in place.
 If the condom slips or breaks, withdraw immediately and use a new one.

 - After ejaculating, withdraw the penis promptly, before it goes soft.
 Hold on to the base of the condom as you withdraw.

 - If you are having penetrative sex for a long time, the risk of the condom breaking increases.
 It is safest to change the condom every 30 minutes.